hurik/wordpress-media-consumption-log/readme.txt

 == Changelog ==

 = 1.6.1 =
-* Tested up to changed to 4.3
+* Tested up to 4.3
 * Fixed annotation position in graphs when last category was zero
 * Moved Quick Post button to new content node, for better access on mobile devices